Six ways to pay off your credit card.

 2. Pay more than the minimum

-Meeting your minimum credit card repayments on time will help prevent you from being charged penalties.
-However, if you are only paying the minimum repayment it will take longer to clear the credit card balance.
+If you're only paying the minimum repayment it will take longer to clear the credit card balance.
 The higher the repayment, the faster balance will be cleared and the less interest you will pay in total.
+Also look at how much interest you’re are being charged and try to repay more than the interest, so you are paying off the balance.

 3. Spend less